GabeScott/standard-works-vault/General Conference/1972 April - Counsel to the Saints and to the World.md

 It is the will of the Lord to strengthen and preserve the family unit.
 We plead with fathers to take their rightful place as the head of the house.
 We ask mothers to sustain and support their husbands and to be lights to their children.

 President Joseph F. Smith said: “Motherhood lies at the foundation of happiness in the home, and of prosperity in the nation.
-God has laid upon men and women very sacred obligations with respect to motherhood, and they are obligations that cannot be disregarded without invoking divine displeasure.”
-(Gospel Doctrine [Deseret Book, 1939], p.
+God has laid upon men and women very sacred obligations with respect to motherhood, and they are obligations that cannot be disregarded without invoking divine displeasure.” (*Gospel Doctrine* \[Deseret Book, 1939\], p.
 288.)
 Also, “To be a successful father or a successful mother is greater than to be a successful general or a successful statesman.”
 (Ibid., p.
 285.)

 To the youth of Zion we say: The Lord bless you and keep you, which most assuredly will be so as you learn his laws and live in harmony with them.
 Be true to every trust.
 Honor thy father and thy mother.
 Dwell together in love and conformity.
 Be modest in your dress.
 Overcome the world, and do not be led astray by the fashions and practices of those whose interests are centered upon the things of this world.

 Marry in the temple, and live joyous and righteous lives.
-Remember the words of Alma: “Wickedness never was happiness.”
-(Alma 41:10.)
+Remember the words of Alma: “Wickedness never was happiness.” ([[Alma 41.10|Alma 41:10]].)
 Remember also that our hope for the future and the destiny of the Church and the cause of righteousness rest in your hands.

 To those who are called to positions of trust and responsibility in the Church we say: Preach the gospel in plainness and simplicity as it is found in the standard works of the Church.
 Testify of the truth of the work and the doctrines revealed anew in our day.

-Remember the words of the Lord Jesus Christ, who said, “I am among you as he that serveth” (Luke 22:27), and choose to serve with an eye single to the glory of God.
+Remember the words of the Lord Jesus Christ, who said, “I am among you as he that serveth” ([[Luke 22.27|Luke 22:27]]), and choose to serve with an eye single to the glory of God.
 Visit the fatherless and the widows in their affliction, and keep yourself unspotted from the sins of the world.

 Now there is much more that the Lord would have us hear and know and do, and I shall rely upon President Lee and President Tanner, upon the members of the Council of the Twelve and the other General Authorities to counsel further with you by the power of the Spirit about these things.